NicolasLobosDEV/SlackIntegration_uploadPDF/README.md

 # SlackIntegration_uploadPDF
-This is a small code section, that you can use for creation a Slack integration that uploads a PDF file directly into a Slack channel, this has been made by using Google Appscript, Google Drive and Google Docs
+This is a simple Slack Integration using Google app scripts

+It will send your PDF file, from your Google Drive folder as a Slack message

+You will need some previous information such as a Google Doc ID, a Google Folder ID and a Slack OAuth Token that you can get inside your Slack App settings

+Your Slack app will need file:read and file:write permissions